davidtc8/davidtc8/README.md

 🚧 **My Todoist Stats:**
 <!-- TODO-IST:START -->
-🏆  6,448 Karma Points
-🌸  Completed 0 tasks today
-✅  Completed 484 tasks so far
+🏆  Continue Analyzing data and gather insights
+👒  Stay up to date with One Piece
-⏳  Longest streak is 10 days
+⏳  Longest streak is 15 days coding
 <!-- TODO-IST:END -->